This page contains the following information

-It is possible that program items with special guests will be postponed to next year.
-Otherwise, the DoKomi program will be adapted to the current measurements with a special health and hygiene concept.
+The DoKomi program will be adapted to the current measurements with a special health and hygiene concept.
 With the help of these regulations we want to carry out as much of the DoKomi program as possible, similar to our edition in September 2020.

 Will DoKomi's capacities change? / How many people can enter DoKomi at once?

 Since we moved to the exhibition halls in 2017, our capacity limits for DoKomi were so high that it was very unlikely to reach them.
 As a result, DoKomi has never been sold out in the past 3 years.
 However, this will change now because we have to lower the capacities for your safety and the distance restrictions.
-For now, we will give out 15.000 tickets at maximum per day on basis of the valid Coronaschutzverordnung as of today (24th of june 2020).
+For now, we will give out 14.000 tickets at maximum per day on basis of the valid Coronaschutzverordnung.
 However, there is a high chance that tickets will be sold out in advance.
 Please consider this in your planning.
 There will be no box office.

 I am an artist/exhibitor: Do I keep my booth?

-Is there a way to get a fan booth / exhibitor booth for the new date?
+** Is there a possibility to get a fan booth for DoKomi 2021? **